Strilanc/Cirq/docs/circuits.rst

     #
     # (2, 0): ───H───────

-After creating the first momemnt with a :class:`~cirq.CZ` gate, the second append usese the :attr:`~cirq.InsertStrategy.EARLIEST` strategy.
+After creating the first moment with a :class:`~cirq.CZ` gate, the second append uses the :attr:`~cirq.InsertStrategy.EARLIEST` strategy.
 The :class:`~cirq.H` on ``q0`` cannot slide back, while the :class:`~cirq.H` on ``q2`` can and so ends up in the first :class:`~cirq.Moment`.